rachelestherg/personal-site/content/_index.md

 # Private Tutoring
-I tutor in the following subjects:
+I tutor students ages 14 and up (including adults) in programming fundamentals.

-- Algebra
-- Calculus
-- Programming
+The first session for every client is **free**.
+Every session after that is $50.

 I am only offering online sessions.